ScSteffen/neuralEntropyClosures/README.md

 ## Packages needed

-* Tensorflow v2.2.0
+* Tensorflow v2.6.0
 * Pandas
 * Numpy

-## Available network models ##
+## Available, tested network models ##

 * MK11: ICNN model with sobolev core to train the mapping u to h, alpha (RMSE loss).
 Uses normalized data.
 Variable network size.
 Can reconstruct u.
 Different network call possibilities
-* MK12: Dense model (for comparison) with sobolev core to train the mapping u to h, alpha (RMSE loss).
-Uses normalized data.
-Variable network size.
-Can reconstruct u.
-Different network call possibilities
+* MK15: ResNet model that directly approximates alpha and reconstructs u and h.
+Equipped with Monotonicity loss

 ## How to use ##

-Preliminary: Make sure to install tensorflow (with or without GPU acceleration) on your machine.

-This small network suite is build to solve the minimal entropy closure for the Boltzmann equation.
-The problem is the
-following:
+Preliminary: Execute package_installer.sh to install all neccessary python packages.

 ### Training ###